 12. Compliance and Safety Regulations

-Ensure the equipment meets industry safety standards and government regulations (e.g., OSHA, EPA).
-Non-compliant machinery can expose your business to legal and financial risks.
+Ensure the equipment meets industry safety standards and government regulations, including OSHA machine guarding requirements and EPA emissions or discharge standards where applicable.
+Non-compliant machinery can expose your business to significant legal and financial risk.

 13. Risk Management and Contingency Planning

-Lastly, assess potential risks such as downtime, operator error, obsolete technology, or supplier failure, and implement mitigation plans.
+Assess potential risks such as unplanned downtime, operator error, obsolescence, or supplier failure, and implement mitigation plans.
 This might include backup equipment, extended warranties, or diversified supplier relationships.

 Final Thoughts